brettz9/webappfind/README.md

 specified within Firefox?) which can override or provide defaults for local filetypes.json files (especially for defaults since sites might not have registered handlers, and a user might not wish to have to put a filetypes.json file within each directory).
+Ensure it is in a location readily detectable by other desktop apps which may wish to check it as well.

 # Possible future todos